Harvard Crimson football: Early history

 In 1873 when the Harvard team received an invitation from the McGill University football club.
 The McGill team was then in a similar situation as Harvard, as they sought some team with which to play rugby football and no other club wanted to play that game.
 Harvard boys agreed to a rugby match with McGill under the condition the Canadians played the Boston Game.
 As McGill accepted, a two-game series was scheduled for May 1874 in Boston.
 The team captains sent letters detailing their respective game's rules and it was agreed that the first game would be played under Boston rules and the second under rugby rules.
 Inasmuch as rugby football had been transplanted to Canada from England, the McGill team played under a set of rules which allowed a player to pick up the ball and run with it whenever he wished.
-Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; it is important to note that there was no end zone during this time), as well as goals, in the scoring.
+Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; there was no end zone during this time), as well as goals, in the scoring.
 In the rugby rules of the time, a touchdown only provided the chance to kick a free goal from the field.
 If the kick was missed, the touchdown did not count.